 Holiday Foods & Candies

-On this tour, offered during the last week of October only, we’ll take you inside the city’s Jamaica Market — the top local destination for anyone seeking Day of the Dead flowers, food, and crafts.
+On this tour, offered during the last week of October only, we’ll take you inside the Mexico City’s Jamaica Market — the top local destination for anyone seeking Day of the Dead flowers, food, and crafts.
 It also happens to have some of the best antojitos (corn-based snacks) in the city.
 Join us in learning about this unique cultural holiday and the foods that go with it!